minvws/nl-kat-coordination/docs/source/technical_design/debianinstall.rst

 Prerequisites
 =============

-We will be using sudo in this guide, so make sure you have sudo installed on your system.
+We will be using ``sudo`` in this guide, so make sure you have ``sudo`` installed on your system.

+The packages are built with Ubuntu 22.04 and Debian 11 in mind.
+They may or may not work on other versions or distributions.

 Downloading and installing
 ==========================